 How to use it: Throughout this process, CRM is your friend.
 CRM software can streamline your fundraising strategy and help you develop more personal communication with your audience.
 And, once again, email has got your back.
 It’ll help you build your contact list while you create relevant content and pertinent calls-to-action.

 If you’re still confused about how to convert leads into donors, no worries—this one can be a long operation.
 Prism Global has some useful questions to continue leading you through the closing process.

 What it is: The train doesn’t stop once your donor has given their initial gift.
 Now your focus is to maintain donors as they grow into promoters of your nonprofit and its mission.
 You’ve already made the initial connection—now you have to sustain the relationship.

 How to use it: Communication is key here.
 Use surveys to gather feedback on your organization’s strengths and weaknesses.
 Keep an eye on your social media channels to keep track of what your donors and advocates care about.
 Remember: the best way to improve your content is through your audience—it’s made for them, after all.

 The relationship between your organization and its donors can sometimes be a tricky one to navigate.
-The process of inbound marketing can do significant work to help cultivate that relationship.
+The process of nonprofit inbound marketing can do significant work to help cultivate that relationship.
 When you develop content to feed their interest, your captivated audience will be receptive to the needs of your cause—meaning you’ll be free to do more good in the world.
 That sounds like a win-win-win!

 If you’re still looking for more information on what inbound marketing is all about, check out HubSpot’s blog post to do some exploration of your own.